-Gold was first discovered on the Clearwater River in 1860, which brought a flood of prospectors to the Idaho region.
-By March 3, 1863, this population boom led to Congress establishing Idaho as a territory and in 1890, Idaho was established as the 43rd state of the Union.
-The Boise Basin held some of the largest gold deposits in Idaho, but prospectors soon found that Idaho held much larger deposits of other valuable minerals like silver, zinc and lead.
-In fact, the Coeur d’Alene district in Shoshone County is one of the largest silver producers in the world.
+Gold was first discovered in North Idaho along the Clearwater River in 1860, luring prospectors to the northwest region.
+By March 3, 1863, this gold rush-fueled population boom led Congress to establish Idaho as its own territory and in 1890, Idaho was established as the 43rd state of the Union.
+The Boise Basin held some of the largest gold deposits in Idaho, but prospectors soon found that Idaho held much larger deposits of other valuable minerals like silver, zinc, and lead.
+In fact, the Coeur d’Alene district in Shoshone County was discovered to be one of the largest silver producing areas in the world.
+Soon, every corner of Idaho was home to mills and mining towns that explored the landscape for a wide variety of valuable minerals and gemstones.
 In the early 1900’s, phosphate was discovered in Idaho.
 Eastern Idaho is home to one of the largest reserves of phosphate in the United States, and as demand for fertilizer grows, there is increasing need to mine in Idaho’s phosphate patch.

-- The General Mining Law of 1872 opened the public lands of the United States to mineral acquisition by the location and maintenance of lode and placer mining claims.
+The Mining Law of 1872 is the major Federal law governing locatable minerals.
+This law opened the public lands of the United States to mineral acquisition by the location and maintenance of lode and placer mining claims.

 - The mineral must be recognized as a mineral by a Certified Review Mineral Examiner;